-David Dundas, was L.Col.
-David Watson’s nephew.
-He was the third son of Robert Dundas and Elizabeth Watson.
-David was born in 1735.
-His uncle arranged a placement for him to join William Roy on the Military Survey, as a Board of Ordnance cadet.
-He was made assistant quartermaster in 1752 ( aged 17) and took charge of the eastern part of the Lowlands Survey which was completed by 1755.
-He was then commissioned and there followed a very distinguished army career culminating in Quartermaster-General in 1797 and Commander-in-Chief in 1809.
-A great advocate of officer training, he wrote the first manuals on the subject.
-He was lifelong friend to William Roy as well as a military colleague.
+David Dundas was a nephew to both L.Col.
+David Watson and of Robert Dundas of Arniston ( two of Watson’s sisters had married into the Dundas dynasty).
+As a youngster he was enrolled in the Woolwich Military Academy.
+In 1752, when he was 17years old, Watson arranged for his secondment to the surveying project.
+He was made assistant quartermaster and took charge of the eastern part of the Lowlands Survey which was completed by 1755.
+When the map was completed, he was commissioned to the 56th Foot and there followed a long and very distinguished army career culminating in his appointment as Quartermaster-General in 1797 and Commander-in-Chief of the entire British forces in 1809.
+This latter was a temporary appointment covering the Duke of York’s period of disgrace ( The Grand Old Duke of York).
+Dundas was a great advocate of officer training and wrote the first manuals on the subject.
+In his late years he was Governor of the Royal Hospital, Chelsea, where he died.
+He was lifelong friend to William Roy as well as a valued military colleague.

 Last updated Nov.2020